vikasburman/amfiquery/README.markdown

 `amfiquery` is simple utility for anyone investing in Indian Mutual Funds, and who interested in tracking their Net Asset Values.

-I am basically periodically reading and parsing
+It basically periodically reads and parses
-<http://www.amfiindia.com/spages/NAV0.txt>, and providing an API to
+<http://www.amfiindia.com/spages/NAV0.txt>, and provides an API to query
-query the current price of any mutual fund you're interested in.
+the current NAV of any mutual fund you're interested in.

-For now, I've implemented a very simple API to get the current NAV of a fund.
 Just hit the URL:

 <http://amfiquery.appspot.com/nav?code=105628>